About this site

 I am a public policy researcher and free lance writer with a particular interest in communications issues, especially telecom policy.

-I am currently a member of the Board of Directors of the Canadian chapter of the Internet Society (ISCC).
-I also serve on the Canadian Internet Registration Authority's (CIRA) Community Investment Program Advisory Committee.
+I am currently a member of the Board of Directors of the Canadian Internet Registration Authority.
+As a director elected on CIRA's member slate (one elected each year), I see my role as representing member's interests.
+I welcome any ideas from members on how to fulfill that role.
+I also serve on CIRA's Community Investment Program Advisory Committee.
 CIP offers over $1M annually for creative research, community and infrastructure projects that facilitate Canadian use of the Internet.

 I have contributed to the communications chapter of the Alternative Federal Budget organized by the Canadian Centre for Policy Alternatives.

 As a co-investigor with a University of Toronto based SSHRC-funded research project, I spent five years (2002-2005) studying the effects of Industry Canada's "Connecting Canadians" program at the level of local public internet sites.
 Results of this work are published in "Connecting Canadians; Investigations in Community Infomatics" (Athabasca University Press, 2012)).